Sustainability

-On the farm at La Furtuna Estate we employ all-natural, organic farming practices.
-In fact, our entire farm is certified organic.
-We only use organic matter to fertilize the soil, including the solid olive waste created during the production of our award-winning olive oils.
-In place of chemical pesticides & herbicides we focus our efforts on maintaining a biodiversity level that allows for the natural predation of pathogens by species present in nature.
+Founded on the verdant slopes of La Furtuna Estate, Bona Furtuna’s roots are grounded in all-natural, certified organic farming practices.
+La Furtuna Estate exclusively uses organic matter to fertilize their soil, including the solid olive waste created during the production of our award-winning olive oils.
+In place of chemical pesticides & herbicides they focus their efforts on maintaining a biodiversity level that allows for the natural predation of pathogens by species present in nature.

 BIODIVERSITY